blchrd/procedural-music-generation/MusicTheoryNotes.md

 y/x, x indicates the note value that the signature is counting, it is always a power of 2.
 If it's 4, we counting quarter note, if it's eight, we couting eighth-note.
 While y indicate the number of note value the measure contains, by example, a 4/8 signature means we have 4 eighth-notes by measure.

+We can have x being something else than a power of two, but in our case, we'll assume these time signatures are not valid.

 In the beginning, we'll use 4/4 signature.

 #### Common rhythm pattern